Military strength is the aggregate power of fighting forces under the command of a leader, which includes armies and fleets of ships.

-- Lorath: The least populous of the Free Cities, Lorath has little military power.
+- The least populous of the Free Cities, Lorath has little military power.
 They build only few warships.
 Not many Lorathi leave the islands.

-- Lys: The Lyseni prefer to hire sellswords to do their fighting, seldom risking the lives of their own citizens.
+- The Lyseni prefer to hire sellswords to do their fighting, seldom risking the lives of their own citizens.

-- Myr: The Myrish prefer to hire sellswords to do their fighting, seldom risking the lives of their own citizens.
+- The Myrish prefer to hire sellswords to do their fighting, seldom risking the lives of their own citizens.

-- Pentos: Due to the agreements with Braavos, Pentos is allowed only twenty warships.
+- Due to the agreements with Braavos, Pentos is allowed only twenty warships.
 They are not allowed to keep an army, nor are they allowed to hire sellswords or free companies.
 Pentos only has a small city watch.

-- Tyrosh: The Tyroshi prefer to hire sellswords to do their fighting, seldom risking the lives of their own citizens.
+- The Tyroshi prefer to hire sellswords to do their fighting, seldom risking the lives of their own citizens.

-- Volantis: Volantis is, together with Braavos, the most powerful of the Free Cities.
+- 'Volantis is together with Braavos, the most powerful of the Free Cities.
 Though Volantis has a fleet, the city's main power is on land.
 In 300 AC, Triarch Malaquo cuts off the Golden Company from the delta road near Volantis with five thousand foot and one thousand horse.

-- New Ghis: New Ghis has its army divided into legions, armed and organized as the Unsullied.
+- New Ghis has its army divided into legions, armed and organized as the Unsullied.
 However, in contrast to the Unsullied, the Ghiscari armies are made up of freemen, who serve three-year terms.
 The Ghiscari legions are reportedly six thousand soldiers strong each.
 They bring two of these legions to Astapor, when they take part in the siege.
 Four Ghiscari legions join Yunkai in their march to Meereen, while two more legions from New Ghis took ship at Astapor, heading for Meereen as well.

-- Yunkai: Yunkai has a host of four thousand men, all slaves, strengthened by two sellsword companies (the Stormcrows and the Second Sons) in 299 AC.
+- Yunkai has a host of four thousand men, all slaves, strengthened by two sellsword companies (the Stormcrows and the Second Sons) in 299 AC.
 The sellsword companies abandon Yunkai during the Battle near Yunkai, while the slave army breaks.
 In 300 AC, the Yunkish host consists out of several sellsword companies (Company of the Cat, Long Lances, Second Sons, and the Windblown).

-Through the fall of Astapor, battle of Yunkai, and siege of Meereen, Queen Daenerys Targaryen acquires eight thousand six hundred Unsullied, five thousand uncut boys in training, one thousand sellswords (the Second Sons and Stormcrows), and a vast horde of freedmen.
+Through the fall of Astapor, battle near Yunkai, and siege of Meereen, Queen Daenerys Targaryen acquires eight thousand six hundred Unsullied, five thousand uncut boys in training, one thousand sellswords (the Second Sons and Stormcrows), and a vast horde of freedmen.
 Upon arrival at Meereen, Daenerys has a host of more than eighty thousand people strong, though less than a quarter are warriors.
 The Second Sons later abandon Daenerys.